Samruddhi-Savale/Excel-Project/README.md

 * Analyze customer demographics and purchasing behavior
 * Identify key factors influencing bike sales
 * Build an interactive dashboard for quick decision-making
-* Present insights in a clear, recruiter-friendly format
+* Present insights in a clear format

 ---